 DAY 1: ARRIVAl AT PARO

-Whatever route you take in arriving in the beautiful country, let’s start your journey from awesome Paro.
+Whatever route you take in arriving to this beautiful country, let’s start your journey from the breathtaking Paro.
 Paro is a small town surrounded by valley and breathtaking landscape.
 The famous cover poster of hilltop monastery you see in glossy Bhutan tour package is located in Paro.

 I suggest check-in to Kamsum Hotel (3.3 Km from Paro Airport).
 This hotel is at one of the best locations in the town.
-The hotel is very close to the some of the popular tourist attraction of Paro.
+The hotel is very close to some of the popular tourist attraction in Paro.

 LATER THAT DAY